team-moeller/better-access-pivottable/README.md

 **2. Insert edge browser control on form**

-The second step is to add a edge browser control to display the chart on a form.
+The second step is to add an edge browser control to display the chart on a form.
 It is best to give the control a meaningful name.
 This is required later in the VBA code.
 I like to use the name "ctlEdgeBrowser" for this.

 **3. First lines of code for the basic functionality**